 Patricia looked at Rose’s notebook, open in her hands.
 She looked at Mr. Shaughnessy, standing not two feet away.
 And then she glanced at the pavement, where Rose’s other packages—the mail, the paper, the wrapped-up book—still lay scattered.
 “Yes,” she said dryly.
 “I can see that.
 That explains everything.”

 “Mr. Shaughnessy.”
 Rose nodded her head.
-“I would curtsey, but I’m still holding the shopping, and the apples cannot withstand another inelastic collision.”
+“I would curtsey, but the apples cannot withstand another inelastic collision.”

 Beside her, Patricia made a noise in protest.
 But she held out her hands, gesturing.
-Rose gave her the book and her slide rule.
+Rose gave her the book and her slide rule case.
 While Mr. Shaughnessy disappeared around the corner of the street, she picked up the last of her scattered things.

 Patricia did not berate her immediately.
-She did not, in fact berate her at all.
-She would normally have offered to help Rose, but she was eight months along, ungainly and awkward, and bending over did not come easily to her.
-When they’d gathered everything, they retreated inside the house—Rose at a walk, and Patricia at a waddle.
+She did not, in fact, berate her at all.
+She would normally have offered to help Rose, but she was eight months pregnant, ungainly and awkward, and bending over did not come easily to her.
+When they’d gathered everything, they retreated inside the house—Rose at a walk, Patricia at a waddle.